Make Reading Time Meaningful With These Story Books for 2-year-olds

 They’re both great stories that will have you laughing along as you consider these scenarios from a child’s perspective.

 This is one of my and my kids’ all-time favorites.
 It has a moral, it has animal noises, and it has a proud dump truck that bursts in unexpectedly.
 What more could you want?
-In all seriousness, it’s a cute story that involves a little blue truck who takes time out of his day to notice and befriend all of the animals that he encounters.
+In all seriousness, Little Blue Truck is a cute story that involves a little blue truck who takes time out of his day to notice and befriend all of the animals that he encounters.
 And a dump truck that is a little selfish until he realizes how important others are when you get into a sticky situation.

 It’s one of those upbeat story books that 2-year-olds latch onto quickly.